kbongco/Rhy-Finder-/README.md

 ### Post-MVP

--Add more CRUD functionality with delete and update functionality -Add another component for the various machines in the arcade to check status and quality of machine -do something with the map API to search by current location
+-Add more CRUD functionality with delete and update functionality<br>
+-Add another component for the various machines in the arcade to check status and quality of machines<br>
+-do something with the map API to search by current location